Russia's Rosneft ramps up oil sales to Indian Oil in May -traders

 Rosneft and Indian oil representatives did not immediately reply to Reuters requests for comment.

-India has asked state-run energy companies to evaluate the possibility of buying European oil major BP's stake in sanctions-hit Russian firm Rosneft, two people familiar with the matter said in late April.
+India has asked state-run energy companies to evaluate the possibility of buying European oil major BP's stake in sanctions-hit Rosneft, two people familiar with the matter said in late April.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.